 Rich Piana was an icon in the industry.
 He won the Mr. California bodybuilding competition in 1998 as well as a few other competitions.
 But his extreme popularity was more due to the fact that he had a larger than life personality and wasn’t afraid to be real and honest.

-Piana ran a YouTube channel where he gave inspirational speeches, workout advice, day in the life, and more content.
+Piana ran a YouTube channel where he gave inspirational speeches, workout advice, day in the life content and more.
 As a result, he became one of the most followed and loved individuals in fitness.

 But at age 46, Piana collapsed at home and died a few weeks after being in a coma.
 He had enlarged organs but the cause of his death wasn’t entirely confirmed.